 The Burmese freighter, Ava, sailed into Hong Kong harbour on Thursday (22 July) to unload its cargo.

-The Burmese freighter, Ava, sailed into Hong Kong harbour on Thursday (22 July) to unload its cargo.
+Background: The Burmese freighter, Ava, sailed into Hong Kong harbour on Thursday (22 July) to unload its cargo.
 But about one hundred Vietnamese refugees on board the ship were not given permission to land by the authorities.

 SYNOPSIS: Police launches surrounded the Ava as it sailed in to port.
 The ship has been anchored in international waters for nearly two weeks after picking up the refugees near the Vietnamese coastline at the beginning of July.
 Three seriously ill refugees were given permission to enter Hong Kong for medical treatment, but the authorities say the others mist remain on the ship.